Study of the Semileptonic Decay $\Lambda_c^+\rightarrow \Lambda e^+\nu_e$

 With the measured parameters and their correlation coefficients shown in Table~\ref{tab:finalresults}, we obtain the dependences of form factors of $f_{\bot}(q^2)$, $f_+(q^2)$, $g_{\bot}(q^2)$, and $g_{+}(q^2)$, and the differential decay rate as a function of $q^2$ in the SL decay $\Lambda_c^+\rightarrow \Lambda e^+\nu_e$.
 Figures~\ref{fig:form_Lev} and~\ref{fig:Decayrates} show comparisons of the FFs and the differential decay rate between measurements in this work and that in LQCD calculations.
 Results of LQCD calculations are obtained using the nominal values listed in Table~IV in Ref.~\cite{PRL118_082001}.
 We note that the dependences of measured FFs show different kinematic behavior compared to those predicted from LQCD calculations.
-However, no clear difference is observed within uncertainties for the resulting differential decay rate.
-The following reason accounts for this situation.
-For $f_{+}(q^2)$ and $f_{\perp}(q^2)$ our measurement seems to have steeper slope than those from LQCD calculations, while on the contrary for $g_{+}(q^2)$ and $g_{\perp}(q^2)$.
-Therefore the shapes of differential decay rates between measurement and LQCD prediction tend to be similar.
+In particular, discrepancies can be seen at high $q^2$ regions for $f_{\perp}(q^2)$ and $g_{\perp}(q^2)$, as well as at low $q^2$ regions for $f_{+}(q^2)$.
+For $f_{+}(q^2)$ and $f_{\perp}(q^2)$, our measurement tends to have steeper slope than those from LQCD calculations, while on the contrary for $g_{+}(q^2)$ and $g_{\perp}(q^2)$.
+The corresponding comparison on differential decay rates, shown in Fig.~\ref{fig:Decayrates}, gives fair agreement throughout the $q^2$ region.